rok-povsic/rok-povsic.github.io-src/content/articles/ci-gitlab.md

         stage: build
         script:
                 - C:\Tools\nuget.exe restore
-                - cmd.exe /C " "C:\Program Files (x86)\MSBuild\14.0\Bin\MSBuild.exe" /p:Configuration=Release /t:Clean;Build ForexMaster.sln " && exit %%ERRORLEVEL%%
+                - cmd.exe /C " "C:\Program Files (x86)\MSBuild\14.0\Bin\MSBuild.exe" /p:Configuration=Release /t:Clean;Build YourSolutionName.sln " && exit %%ERRORLEVEL%%

-You have to specify the location of `nuget.exe` and `MSBuild.exe`.
-You may download the first from [here](http://dist.nuget.org/).
-See [this StackOverflow page](https://stackoverflow.com/questions/42696948/how-can-i-install-the-vs2017-version-of-msbuild-on-a-build-server-without-instal) to find out how to get the second one.
+You have to specify your location of `nuget.exe` and `MSBuild.exe`, and the solution name.
+You may download `nuget.exe` from [here](http://dist.nuget.org/).
+See [this StackOverflow page](https://stackoverflow.com/questions/42696948/how-can-i-install-the-vs2017-version-of-msbuild-on-a-build-server-without-instal) to find out how to get `MSBuild.exe`.

 After that, every time a code is pushed on the repository, it will be automatically downloaded to the Windows machine that is running GitLab Runner.
 The build status will be reported under *Pipelines*.